 - Low latency and congestion avoidance

 The breakout of internet traffic directly from the end point reduces the latency and ensure faster load times.
 Optimization of Unified Communications traffic including Microsoft Teams, make the conference audio and video the best-in-class.
-Citrix SD-WAN helps reduce the amount of data that needs to be sent to the WVD resources, consequently reducing the ingress and egress of data to your Azure subscription.
+Citrix SD-WAN helps reduce the amount of data that needs to be sent to the AVD resources, consequently reducing the ingress and egress of data to your Azure subscription.